aldolammel/Arma-3-Ethics-Minefields-Script/README.md

-# Arma 3 / ETHICS Minefields v1.3
+# Arma 3 / ETHICS Minefields v1.5 (WIP)
 >*Dependencies: none.*

-ETHICS  is a full solution script for ARMA 3 that provides wide management over minefield creation for single-player and multiplayer missions.
-ETHICS include doctrines of land anti-personnel, land anti-materiel, unexploded ordnance, and naval anti-materiel minefields.
+ETHICS  is a full solution script for ARMA 3 that provides wide creation and management over statics kill zones like minefields, UXO zones, and trap zones.
+Built for single-player and multiplayer, ETHICS include kill zone doctrines such as land anti-personnel, land anti-materiel, naval anti-materiel, unexploded ordnance, and booby-trap.

 ## HOW TO INSTALL / DOCUMENTATION